koi-lang/design/Koi/LIBRARYREFERENCE.md

 - `currentDate`
     - Parameters:
         - `format` - String: The format to use.
-    - Returns: The current date.
+    - Returns: String
 ### Time
 **Functions:**
 - `currentTime`
     - Parameters:
         - `format` - String: The format to use.
-    - Returns: The current time.
+    - Returns: String
 ### Zip
 ### GZip
 ### Base32